ludelafo/panosse/README.md

   panosse clean <file> [flags]

 Examples:
-  # Clean a single FLAC file
+  ## Clean a single FLAC file
   $ panosse clean file.flac

-  # Clean all FLAC files in the current directory recursively and in parallel
+  ## Clean all FLAC files in the current directory recursively and in parallel
+  $ find . -type f -name "*.flac" -print0 | xargs -0 -n1 -P$(nproc) panosse clean

+  ## Clean all FLAC files in the current directory recursively and in order
+  # This approach is slower than the previous one but it can be useful to process
+  # the files in a specific order (e.g., to follow the progression)
-  $ find . -type f -name "*.flac" -print0 | sort -z | xargs -0 -n1 -P$(nproc) panosse clean
+  $ find . -type f -name "*.flac" -print0 | sort -z | xargs -0 -n1 panosse clean

 Flags:
   -a, --clean-arguments strings   arguments passed to metaflac to clean the file (default [--remove,--dont-use-padding,--block-type=APPLICATION,--block-type=CUESHEET,--block-type=PADDING,--block-type=PICTURE,--block-type=SEEKTABLE])